 After a hiatus following Young’s death from a heart attack on July 17, 2000, the band reformed in 2004 as Mike & The Mechanics featuring Paul Carrack releasing the album “Rewired”.

-A new Mike & the Mechanics album (titled “The Road”) will be released in the spring of 2011, supported by a 22-date UK tour.
+A new Mike & the Mechanics album (titled “The Road”) was released in the spring of 2011, supported by a 22-date UK tour.
 Replacing Carrack and Young as vocalists for the group are Andrew Roachford and Canadian actor/singer Tim Hower.

 Registered users can edit this page.
 Sign up now, it’s free and you will discover so much great music :)